jackal/jackal-user-manual/README.md

     xelatex jackal.tex

-The output is written to the `test.pdf` file.
+The output is written to the `jackal.pdf`.
+You need to run the command three times to generate the complete manual including table of contents and correct watermarks.

 Setting it up